-Community Mapping Network BC

 Welcome to the Community Mapping Network (CMN).

 This site was created to share a wealth of natural resource information and maps with communities in British Columbia, Canada.
-A summary report is available that describes some of the projects completed in the last few years.
-The report demonstrates how the CMN has helped communities with resource planning and showcases some of the CMN's recent successes.
+A Summary Report (March, 2005) is available that describes some of the projects completed in the early years and the report demonstrates how the CMN has helped communities with resource planning and showcases some of the CMN’s successes.
+Since then CMN has continued to build on those achievements, strengthening our ENGO community connections and staying up to date with modern internet technology.

 Uses of Information